 Mr. Karp founded and served as first chair of the Washington State Bar Association's Animal Law Section in 2002 and has held executive committee positions since its formation.
 He founded the Idaho State Bar Association’s Animal Law Practice Section in 2012 and is presently the Vice Chair.
 He has also served in a vice chair position of the American Bar Association’s (“ABA”) Animal Law Committee since its formation in 2004.

 Mr. Karp served six years as a contributing editor of the Animal Legal Report, produced by Animal Legal Reports Services, regularly writes on the topic of animal law, and routinely speaks around the nation about animal law, including at Yale, Harvard, Vanderbilt, and Vermont Law School.
 He has taught and continues to teach animal law at the University of Washington School of Law since 2004 and Seattle University School of Law since 2003.
 He is also an instructor in the paralegal program at Edmonds Community College.
-He has been quoted in TIME,the National Law Journal, the ABA Journal, and other periodicals, including a dedicated article on his practice in the Seattle Times and Seattle Weekly.
+He has been quoted in TIME,the National Law Journal, the ABA Journal, and other periodicals, including a dedicated article on his practice in the Seattle Times, Seattle Weekly, and Pacific NW Magazine.

 The American Bar Association's Tort Trial and Insurance Practice Section's Animal Law Committee's annual Excellence in the Advancement of Animal Law Award recognizes exceptional work by an Animal Law Committee member who, through commitment and leadership, has advanced the humane treatment of animals through the law.
 Mr. Karp received this award in 2012.